Microsolve Business IT Insights

 Data Lifecycle Management in Different Data Classifications

 We'll now tackle data lifecycle management with data protection practices in place.
+Data classification is not a set-and-forget task.
+Monitoring how people use and share information so you can spot issues early and keep your classification model aligned with real work.
 This involves overseeing data from creation to deletion, which differs across classifications.

 • Public Data Lifecycle: Public data needs constant updates to stay relevant.
 This requires regular review and retirement of outdated content, ensuring only accurate and timely information is available.